venugoapalreddy/biztalk-docs/biztalk/adapters-and-accelerators/accelerator-swift/glossary6.md

 manager: "anneta"
 ---
 # Glossary
-[!INCLUDE[btsCoName](../../includes/btsconame-md.md)] BizTalk Accelerator for SWIFT uses the following glossary terms and definitions.
+[!INCLUDE [btsCoName](../../includes/btsconame-md.md)] BizTalk Accelerator for SWIFT uses the following glossary terms and definitions.

 ## A
- **assembler**
+ <strong>assembler</strong>
- A [!INCLUDE[btsCoName](../../includes/btsconame-md.md)][!INCLUDE[btsBizTalkServerNoVersion](../../includes/btsbiztalkservernoversion-md.md)] send pipeline component that is invoked during the assemble stage of outbound pipeline processing.
+ A [!INCLUDE [btsCoName](../../includes/btsconame-md.md)][!INCLUDE [btsBizTalkServerNoVersion](../../includes/btsbiztalkservernoversion-md.md)] send pipeline component that is invoked during the assemble stage of outbound pipeline processing.
 An assembler typically does the job of serializing an outbound message from XML into some flat-file format.

- **assembly**
+ <strong>assembly</strong>
- The primary building block of a [!INCLUDE[btsCoName](../../includes/btsconame-md.md)][!INCLUDE[btsDotNetFramework](../../includes/btsdotnetframework-md.md)] application.
+ The primary building block of a [!INCLUDE [btsCoName](../../includes/btsconame-md.md)][!INCLUDE [btsDotNetFramework](../../includes/btsdotnetframework-md.md)] application.
 It is the basic unit of reuse, versioning, security, and deployment.
 It is a collection of files that appear to the programmer to be a single-dynamic link library (DLL) or executable (EXE).

  **assembly cache**
  A machine-wide code cache used for side-by-side storage of assemblies.
 There are two parts to the cache.
 The global assembly cache contains assemblies that are explicitly installed to be shared among many applications on the computer.
 The download cache stores code downloaded from Internet or intranet sites, isolated to the application that triggered the download so that code downloaded on behalf of one application or page does not affect other applications.